Gaulish Paganism

 Central to Gaulish Paganism is the concept of Assus, which represents the natural order and laws of the cosmos.
 It governs the harmony between all realms and guides ethical and spiritual practices.
 Assus reminds us to align with the universe’s inherent balance, ensuring that our actions uphold the order of the world and our communities.

-The Gifting Cycle
+The Gifting Cycle (Cantos Roti)

 Reciprocity is a cornerstone of Gaulish spirituality, captured in the phrase: